-Bare trusts are also known as 'absolute' or 'fixed interest' Trusts, and there can be subtle differences.
+B are Trusts are also known as 'Absolute' or 'Fixed Interest Trusts', and there can be subtle differences.
 The settlor - the person creating the Trust - makes a gift into the Trust which is held for the benefit of a specified beneficiary.
-If the Trust is for more than one beneficiary, each person's share of the trust fund must be specified.
+If the Trust is for more than one beneficiary, each person's share of the Trust fund must be specified.

 For lump sum investments, after allowing for any available annual exemptions, the balance of the gift is a potentially exempt transfer for Inheritance Tax purposes.
 As long as the settlor survives for seven years from the date of the gift, it falls outside their estate.

 The Trust fund falls into the beneficiary's Inheritance Tax estate from the date of the initial gift.
-With loan Trusts, there isn't any initial gift - the Trust is created with a loan instead.
-And with discounted gift plans, as long as the settlor is fully underwritten at the outset, the value of the initial gift is reduced by the value of the settlor's retained rights.
+With Loan Trusts, there isn't any initial gift - the Trust is created with a loan instead.
+And with Discounted Gift plans, as long as the settlor is fully underwritten at the outset, the value of the initial gift is reduced by the value of the settlor's retained rights.